haupt-pascal/ipswamp-honeypot/README.md

 ## Logs

-Die Logs werden im Verzeichnis `logs/` gespeichert und umfassen:
+The logs are stored in the `logs/` directory and include:

-- `honeypot.log`: Allgemeine Logs
+- `honeypot.log`: General logs
-- `error.log`: Fehler-Logs
+- `error.log`: Error logs
-- `attacks.log`: Erkannte Angriffe
+- `attacks.log`: Detected attacks

 ## Monitoring

-Der Honeypot verfügt über einen Monitoring-Endpunkt unter `/monitor`, der den Status des Dienstes anzeigt.
+The honeypot has a monitoring endpoint at `/monitor` that shows the status of the service.

 ---

-Entwickelt für die Kommunikation mit dem IPDB-Backend.
+Developed for communication with the IPDB backend.